Special Needs Trust Options

 The Two Kinds of Special Needs Trusts

-- One is created and funded with assets belonging to the beneficiary.
-This is called a self-settled trust.
+- A self-settled special needs trust is created and funded with assets belonging to the beneficiary.

-- The second type is created by someone else (or third party) for the benefit of the child or disabled person, usually by a parent or grandparent.
+- A third party special needs trust is created by someone else (or third party) for the benefit of the child or disabled person, usually by a parent or grandparent.

 Self-Settled Special Needs Trust